Aetna covered Alcohol and Drug Treatment Rehabs

 Services Provided at In-Network vs. Out-of-Network Providers

-Aetna offers numerous insurance plans to fit a variety of needs.
+Aetna health insurance offers numerous plans to fit a variety of needs.
 These plans have different deductibles (the amount individuals must pay out of pocket before insurance begins to cover expenses), different limits, and different rates for providers.
 For instance, if an individual has a $2,000 deductible, they pay the first $2,000 of their medical expenses before the insurance plan begins to provide coverage.
 After the deductible has been met, specific plans have various copays (amounts individuals are required to pay) and percentages of coverage (the amount the insurance company will cover) given the service provided, the provider, etc. A list of the general type of plans that Aetna offers can be found here.

 Precertification is required for some services to be covered.
 Based on information on its website, these services include: